 - EC1202 Economic Reasoning for Business (5 credits)

-- MG1004 Principles of Management and Organisation (5 credits)
+- MG1004 Principles of Management & Organisation (5 credits)

 - MG1006 Principles of Marketing in International Environments (5 credits)

-Elective Modules: you will choose modules to the value of 20 credits from your chosen language pathway.
+Elective Modules: you choose modules to the value of 20 credits from your chosen language pathway.
 The languages currently on offer include Chinese, French, German, Irish, Italian, and Spanish.

 With the exception of French and Irish, all languages have a beginner's stream.
 You will study cultural and social issues to complement your language skills and provide an important context for understanding international business.

-You will choose modules from the following options: International Business; The International Economy; Analytics for International Business; Sustainability in International Businesses; Responsible Leadership and Communication; Research Methods for Qualitative and Quantitative Analysis; Introduction to Business Law; Introduction to Management Accounting; Advanced Language Modules Electives Relevant Topics in Literature and Culture, based on chosen language pathway.
+You will choose modules from the following options: International Business; the International Economy; Analytics for International Business; Sustainability in International Businesses; Responsible Leadership and Communication; Research Methods for Qualitative and Quantitative Analysis; Introduction to Business Law; Introduction to Management Accounting; and advanced language modules including electives on relevant topics in Literature and Culture, based on your chosen language pathway.